dlsso/blockchain-developer-bootcamp-final-project/README.md

 * Any way to prevent address generation brute force attacks?
 If not, encourage puzzles with an answer space large enough that brute forcing costs more than the reward.
   * More involved stretch goal: build calculator based on answer space, current gas price, and reward to inform user if puzzle is safe from brute forcing
 * May want to use revert code if too many attempts, to prevent gas loss

-### To get project running
-0. Run `npm install` in main dir, run `yarn install` in client dir
-1. Run `ganache-cli` from main dir
-2. In a new window run `truffle migrate --reset` from main dir
-3. Run `yarn start` from client dir